-As mentioned earlier on Manado's main page, Watu (stone) Pinawetengan (about 4 meters/13 feet long) is believed to be a place where Minahasans ancestors sat down and discussed about territories and law enactment in around 650 AD.
-A few carvings of lines and other symbolic drawings on this big chunk of stone are still visible, along with some irresponsible graffiti and concrete.
+As mentioned earlier on the first page of Manado, Watu (stone) Pinawetengan is believed to be a place where Minahasans ancestors sat down and discussed about territories and law enactment in mid 600s AD.
+A few carvings of lines and other symbolic drawing on this big chunk of stone are still visible, along with a few irresponsible graffiti and concretes.

-In a comfortable climate, as it lies on a hill of over 900 meters (2,953 feet) above sea level, visitors can see Tondano Lake if they look towards the east.
+With a comfortable climate as a result of standing on a hill of over 900 meters (2,953 feet) above sea level, you can see Tondano lake from the stone shelter if you look towards the East.
 Click the picture above for more and bigger photos of Watu Pinawetengan.

-By public transport: from Karombasan Terminal in Manado take a bus that goes to Tomohon and change to local mikrolet that goes to Kawangkoan Village, then take an ojek from Kawangkoan Village to Kanonang Village (about 2 kilometers/1.2 miles away) - fare: Rp 4,000, then another ojek from Kanonang to Bukit Kasih, the same fare for similar distance, followed by short trekking from Bukit Kasih to Pinawetengan
+How to get there: by taxi or own transportation; by public transport: from Karombasan terminal in Manado take a bus that goes to Tomohon (fare: Rp.
+6,000) and change to local mikrolet that goes to Kawangkoan village, then take ojek from Kawangkoan village to Kanonang village (about 2 km (1.2 mi) away - fare: Rp 4,000), then another ojek from Kanonang to Bukit Kasih, the same fare for similar distance, followed by short trekking from Bukit Kasih to Pinawetengan.

 Waruga Ancient Tombs